A Log PSS morphism with applications to Lagrangian embeddings: Introduction

 For our final application, we study a question posed by Smith concerning the ``persistence (or rigidity) of unknottedness of Lagrangian intersections.'' \begin{ques}[Smith] In a symplectic manifold $X^6$, if a pair of Lagrangian 3-spheres $S_1$ and $S_2$ meet cleanly along a circle, can the isotopy class of this knot (in $S_1$ and $S_2$) change under (nearby) Hamiltonian isotopy? \end{ques} Note that there is no smooth obstruction to changing the knot types.
 In \cite{evanssmithwemyss}, Evans-Smith-Wemyss study the case where $S^1=S_1 \cap S_2$ is unknotted in both factors under an additional assumption on the identification of normal bundles induced by the symplectic form on $X$.
 They prove in this setting that if there is a nearby Hamiltonian isotopy $\tilde{S}_1$ of $S_1$ and $\tilde{S}_2$ of $S_2$ so that $\tilde{S}_1$ continues to meet $\tilde{S}_2$ cleanly along a knot, then this knot must be the unknot in one component and the unknot or trefoil in the other; see Proposition \ref{prop:esw} for a precise statement.
 In \S \ref{sec:knottedness}, under the same assumptions on the intersection of $S_1$ and $S_2$, we rule out the remaining trefoil case, while also giving an alternative proof of Proposition \ref{prop:esw}, thereby answering Question \ref{ques:smith} negatively in this case.
 Our main result, Proposition \ref{unknottedness}, is somewhat stronger and rules out any pair of Lagrangian 3-spheres meeting cleanly in a non-trivial knot in a standard ``plumbing'' neighborhood of $S_1 \cup S_2$.

 To explain how the results about conic bundles and knottedness above connect to our discussion of Log PSS, note that the $\operatorname{PSS}_{log}$ morphism gives a method for producing distinguished classes in $SH^*(X)$, and \emph{algebraic relations between them}\footnote{Much like the classical PSS morphism, $\operatorname{PSS}_{log}$ in many cases intertwines topological/GW-type relations in $\QH^*(M, \mathbf{D})$ with TQFT-structure relations in $SH^*(X)$.
-This will be explored further in the sequel \cite{DPSGII}.}.
+This is explored further in the sequel \cite{DPSGII}.}.
 It is well-understood, going back to ideas of Viterbo, that the existence of solutions in $SH^*(X)$ satisfying certain relations often produce strong restrictions on Lagrangian embeddings \cite{Viterbo:1996kx, Seidel:2010uq, Seidel:2014aa}.
 Concretely, let $Q \hookrightarrow X$ denote an exact Lagrangian embedding of a closed Spin manifold.
 The well-known {\em Viterbo transfer map} \cite{Viterbo:1996kx, Ritter} gives a unital BV morphism from $SH^*(X)$ to the symplectic cohomology of a neighborhood of $Q$, $SH^*(T^{*}Q)$, which in turn can be identified \cite{Viterbo:1996kx, Salamon:2006ys, AbSch1, AbSch2,Abouzaid:2015ad} with the {\em string topology} BV algebra of $Q$, $H_{n-*}(\mc{L} Q)$, a topological invariant \cite{Chas:aa}.
-Thus, one can transfer distinguished elements $B \in SH^*(X)$ to distinguished elements in $H_{n-*}(\mc{L} Q)$, the existence of which in turn restricts the topology of $Q$.
+Thus, one can transfer distinguished elements in $SH^*(X)$ to distinguished elements in $H_{n-*}(\mc{L} Q)$, the existence of which in turn restricts the topology of $Q$, especially in dimension 3.
+The broad idea of producing classes/relations in loop homology in order to constrain the 3-manifold topology of a Lagrangian embedding first appears in Fukaya's pioneering work \cite{FukayaLoopSpace1, FukayaLoopSpace2} on Lagrangian embeddings in $\C^3$; in contrast the types of distinguished classes we produce are different, as are both the means by which we obtain them and our method of deducing topological restrictions from them; see Remark \ref{fukayacontrast}.